Castel Nuovo tickets & tours | Price comparison

 Keep a Piazza Municipio backup

-If access is still paused when you arrive, switch directly to Royal Palace of Naples and keep Naples Underground as your second option.
+If capacity, maintenance, or institutional use limits access when you arrive, switch directly to Royal Palace of Naples and keep Naples Underground as your second option.
 Both fit naturally into the same central zone around Piazza Municipio.
-That way a closure notice becomes a fast reroute, not a lost half-day.
+That way an access pause becomes a fast reroute, not a lost half-day.

 3